Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/NextAfter.md

 ## See also

-- `NextUp`, `NextDown`, `NextFloatUp`, `NextFloatDown` — helpers for stepping one ULP in a fixed direction.
+- `NextUp`, `NextDown`, `NextFloatUp`, `NextFloatDown`: helpers for stepping one ULP in a fixed direction.
-- `CopySign` — compose sign/magnitude when handling signed zeros and infinities.
+- `CopySign`: compose sign/magnitude when handling signed zeros and infinities.

----

-Created for the Harlinn.Math library documentation.